openhab/website/blog/2023-12-22-openhab-4-1-release.md

 As a result, it is not only possible to generate charts for these future values, but they can also be easily used within rules through the persistence extensions.
 This makes it much easier for users to implement complex optimization logic that requires forecast data, e.g. for heating control or energy management.

-With the introduction of time-series, we have made the first step for more advanced energy-management solutions within openHAB, and there is also ongoing work on the persistence extensions to improve forecast handling in rules.
+With the introduction of time series, we have made the first step for more advanced energy management solutions within openHAB, and there is also ongoing work on the persistence extensions to improve forecast handling in rules.
 Stay tuned!

 ### Units of Measurement: Currencies have arrived